vammineni/login-app-reactjs/README.md

 2. ** Only first time : Run `npm i` command to install dependencies
 3. Execute `npm start` command to run the server

-4. Use TestUser/TestUser123 for login
+4. User Name: TestUser, Pwd: TestUser123 for login